 3.5 Price and arrival of Byadgi Chilli in Byadgi market

-Figure 3 indicates the market price and arrival of Byadgi chilli at Hubli market.
+Figure 3 indicates the market price and arrival of Byadgi chilli at Byadgi market.
 The arrival trends of Byadgi Chilli in the Byadgi market exhibit fluctuations over time, with periods of both increase and decline.
 However, a significant rise is observed between 2020 and 2025, suggesting potential factors such as market conditions, climate changes, government policies, or shifts in production influencing supply.
 The modal price trend, on the other hand, shows sharp spikes at multiple points, indicating high price volatility.
 While prices remain relatively low for most of the period, certain years’ experience extreme surges, which could be attributed to supply shocks, demand fluctuations, policy changes, or inflationary pressures.
 The instability index highlights that modal price instability is much higher than arrival instability, suggesting that while production may be somewhat stable, price fluctuations are largely influenced by external market factors.
 The regression fit for log(Arrival) vs. Time displays a positive slope, confirming a long-term increasing trend in arrivals, though with some variations as indicated by the confidence interval.
 Overall, arrivals have been increasing over time but with fluctuations, while prices have shown extreme volatility, possibly due to supply-demand imbalances or policy-driven price shocks.
 The higher price instability poses challenges for both farmers and policymakers, emphasizing the need for market interventions to stabilize prices while supporting production growth.

 4. Conclusion

 This study highlights the dynamic and somewhat unstable nature of the Byadagi chilli market in Karnataka.
 While price trends are generally upward, the inconsistent arrival patterns indicate supply chain inefficiencies.
 The compound annual growth rate (CAGR) of Byadagi chilli arrivals and prices in key Karnataka markets shows varying trends.
 Bangalore and Byadagi have identical arrival CAGRS of 5.59 per cent, while Hubballi exhibits the highest at 7.22 per cent, indicating a relatively stronger supply increase.
 However, instability in arrivals remains moderate, with Bangalore and Byadgi showing lower volatility than Hubballi.
 Price trends indicate higher growth, with Hubballi leading at 8.26 per cent, followed by Bangalore and Byadgi at 6.63 per cent.
-Price instability is significantly high in Bangalore and Byadgi, whereas Hubballi shows more stability.
+Price instability is significantly low in Bangalore and Byadgi, whereas Hubballi shows more instability.
 Addressing market volatility, improving supply chains, and implementing policy measures can help sustain long-term market stability and growth.
 Improved infrastructure, better warehousing facilities, and timely market information can help stabilize arrivals.
 Policy support in terms of minimum support prices and subsidies for cold storage units can also aid in mitigating price and arrival instability.
 Strengthening market integration can lead to better price transmission and equitable benefits for farmers across the region.

 References

 Preethi V.P., Jesy Thomas K. and Kuruvila Anil.
-(2018), Performance of coconut in India: A trend analysis, Journal of Tropical Agriculture 56 (2): 210-214.
+(2018), Performance of coconut in India: A trend analysis.Journal of Tropical Agriculture 56 (2), 210-214.

 Kavita Nitharwal, P.S.
 Raghuvanshi and Sudhir Singh (2024).
 Relationship between Prices and Market Arrivals of Gram in Madhya Pradesh, Journal of Scientist Research and Reports, 30(6);480-485 DOI:10.9734/jsrr/2024/v30i62064